ncase/anxiety/scenes/act1.md

 hong({mouth:"sad", eyes:"sad"});
 ```

-b: It feels like it's all ending, like everything's dying and we're doomed and there's nothing anyone can do about it.
+b: It feels like it's all ending, like everything's dying and we're doomed and there's nothing we can do about it.

 ```
 Game.OVERRIDE_TEXT_SPEED = 0.5;